casanet/casanet-server/README.md

 # Home IoT Server
 Node.js server with basic REST api for home IoT devices

-### Suppoted Right now
+## Suppoted Right now
 * Orvibo wiwo - S20
 * Broadlink SP3
 * Kankun Smart Wifi Plug
 * Xiaomi Yeelight Smart LED Ceiling Light
 * Xiaomi Philips LED Ceiling Lamp

-### Operating instructions and use:
+## Purpose

-* `Purpose`: Instead of managing each smart socket (or any device with an on / off option) in a separate API for each brand, even though their operation is quite similar, we will consolidate all into one API and only behind the scenes will we perform the logical operations of the I / O for each brand according to its protocol.
+Instead of managing each smart socket (or any device with an on / off option) in a separate API for each brand, even though their operation is quite similar, we will consolidate all into one API and only behind the scenes will we perform the logical operations of the I / O for each brand according to its protocol.
 Which is why I completely ignored the advanced capabilities of the smart devices from all the companies and left only a simple API With such a structure:

 Each device "realizes" a switch interface